Euchambersia: Venom

 The large maxillary fossae of Euchambersia have been continual subjects of debate regarding their function.
 However, most researchers agree that they held some sort of secretory gland.
-While Broom initially argued that the fossae may have contained the parotid salivary glands, this proposal was rejected by Boonstra and J.P.
-Lehman, who noted that the parotid glands tend to be placed behind the eye; they respectively suggested that the fossae held modified lacrimal glands and Harderian glands.
+While Broom initially argued that the fossae may have contained the parotid salivary glands, this proposal was rejected by Boonstra and Jean-Pierre Lehman, who noted that the parotid glands tend to be placed behind the eye; they respectively suggested that the fossae held modified lacrimal glands and Harderian glands.
 However, the latter is also unlikely because Harderian glands are usually placed inside the eye socket.
 Franz Nopcsa suggested that the maxillary fossae housed venom glands (which may have been derived from lacrimal glands), with the ridged canines and the notches behind the canines allowing the venom to flow passively into the victim's bloodstream.
 This hypothesis was widely accepted throughout the 20th century and the characteristic morphology of Euchambersia was used to support possible venom-bearing adaptations among various other prehistoric animals, including the related therocephalians Megawhaitsia and Ichibengops.

 Much of this acceptance has been based on the erroneous assumption that the canines are grooved instead of ridged; grooved canines in Euchambersia would parallel the fangs of various venomous snakes as well as the venom-delivering incisors of the living solenodons.
 This interpretation, which has consistently appeared in literature published after 1986, was determined by Julien Benoit to be the result of the propagation of Broom's overly reconstructed diagram of the skull, without the context of the actual specimens.
 He thus considered it necessary to re-evaluate the hypothesis of a venomous bite in Euchambersia.
 Additionally, Benoit argued that grooved and ridged canines are not necessarily associated with venomous animals either, as shown by their presence in hippopotami, muntjacs, and baboons, in which they play a role in grooming or sharpening the teeth; in the latter two, ridged canines are also accompanied by a distinct fossa in front of the eye, which is entirely unconnected with venom.
 Furthermore, grooved and ridged teeth in non-venomous snakes are used to reduce suctional drag when capturing slippery prey like fish or invertebrates.